 These projects are built to increase roadway capacity, increase traffic safety, add new corridor connections, support economic development, improve intersections, support non-motorized transportation and more.
 When a project alters an existing pedestrian facility, the facilities are made ADA compliant to the maximum extent feasible.

-When private developments alter existing pedestrian facilities, the developer must make them accessible to the maximum extent feasible.
+When private development work alters existing pedestrian facilities, the developer must make them accessible to the maximum extent feasible.

-Agencies such as utility companies, public transit agencies, the Washington State Department of Transportation, and nearby jurisdictions may build or alter pedestrian facilities within the Pierce County right-of-way.
+Utility companies, public transit agencies, the Washington State Department of Transportation, and nearby cities and counties may build or alter pedestrian facilities within the Pierce County right-of-way.

-Pierce County regularly reviews and improves design standards, policies and procedures to make sure newly-built infrastructure is ADA compliant and does not require a future retrofit or improvement.
+Pierce County regularly reviews and improves design standards, policies, and procedures.
+This is to ensure new facilities comply with ADA and do not require future changes.